cagline/cra-template-react-redux-toolkit/template/README.md

 ### `npm start`

 This command runs the app in development mode.
 You can access the app in your browser at [http://localhost:3000](http://localhost:3000).

-## TODOs

-Here are some tasks that need to be completed or ideas to consider for the project:

-1) **Keycloak & Authorization:** Consider implementing Keycloak for authentication and authorization.
-There might be comments in the code that guide you through the setup.
-Also, I've another library to simplify this setup, but please note that it might not be up to date.

-2) **Other Authentication / Authorization Ideas:** Explore additional ideas and best practices related to authentication and authorization, such as using OAuth, JWT, or other security mechanisms.

-3) **Redux Persist:** Consider implementing Redux Persist to persist the Redux store across sessions, ensuring data retention and improving the user experience.

-Please feel free to enhance the project based on these tasks and ideas.
-If you have any specific sections you'd like me to focus on, please let me know, and I'll be happy to further fine-tune the document.